krisnagoda/NYC_Citibike/README.md

 ![This is an image](https://github.com/krisnagoda/NYC_Citibike/blob/630d6d745e9cd3a4770f250b96f300cdb9e1c4d1/mc14-1.png)

 Nearly half or 49% of all rides only last 10 minutes or less; with a peak duration of 5 minutes.
+And rider behavior looks consistent across Male, Female, and Unknown genders.

 ![This is an image](https://github.com/krisnagoda/NYC_Citibike/blob/630d6d745e9cd3a4770f250b96f300cdb9e1c4d1/mc14-2.png)